Player on team that pulled off one of basketball’s greatest upsets makes Hall of Fame

 Mickey Berkovich joins FIBA class with NBA greats Shaquille O'Neal and Tony Kukoc.

 Forty years ago this summer, Mickey Berkovich made history.
-And he's about to do it again when he gets inducted into the International Basketball Federation (FIBA) Hall of Fame next month.
+And he did it again when he got inducted into the International Basketball Federation (FIBA) Hall of Fame.

 The 6-foot-4 shooting guard is considered by many to be the greatest Israeli basketball player of all time.
 After playing for UNLV during his college career, Berkovich went on to join Israel's Maccabi Tel Aviv basketball club in the 1970s and 1980s.
 During his years playing with Maccabi, he won 19 national championship titles.

 Perhaps the most storied chapter of his career, though, came during the 1977 European Basketball Championship.
 During that season, the scrappy upstart team had, against all odds, beaten the leading Soviet team and showed the world that miracles do happen.
 They went on to play against the highly favored champions of Italy, who had already defeated the Israeli team twice that season.
 The game was close, and went down to the final seconds.
 In the end, Berkovich and his team won the championship 78-77.

 Dubbed the "Miracle on Hardwood," the game was summed up by NBA Hall of Famer Bill Walton like this: "It is easily one of the greatest sporting accomplishments ever."